|

 have your assistant stand behind the cat and place both hands around the

-cat's neck or front legs while pressing his or her arms against the cat's
+cat's neck or front legs while pressing his or her arms against the

-required to steady the cat and hold the wraps in place.
+assistant is required to steady the cat and hold the wraps in place.

 Note: A coat sleeve makes an excellent restraint.
 The cat will often